-- Prior to making this soup, we need to boil the rice first.
+- Prior to making this soup, you’ll first have to boil the rice (only takes a few minutes).
 Once cooked, remove excess water and transfer in a bowl to cool down.

-- In a large pot, add carrots, celery, green peas, green beans, broccoli, garlic, leeks, bell pepper and chili pepper.
+- For the soup ....
+In a large pot, add the following veggies: carrots, celery, green peas, green beans, broccoli, garlic, leeks, bell pepper and chili pepper.

 - Add enough water to cover the ingredients and a bit more.